thecorecity/cognitum/README.md

 # Cognitum

-Discord bot with statistics and other utility features.
+A small Discord bot with statistics collection and useful utility features.

 ## Requirements